so-dang-cool/dt/mdbook/user-guide/src/tutorial/repl.md

 > Pro tip: You can shadow definitions inside quotes and command definitions, or even reference commands that haven't been defined yet.
 Use this with extreme prejudice though.
-It makes the language extremely hackable: you can redefine printing or newlines and have a global effect!
-But, relying on this too much leads to extreme wackiness and inability to understand the program state.
+It makes the language extremely hackable: you can redefine printing or reading and have a global effect!
+>
+> Relying on this too much will lead to extreme wackiness and a general inability to understand the program state.
+This intentionally prevents dt from becoming some big mainstream language with a huge ecosystem of libraries.
+It's really just for pipes and small scripts.
 >
 > This redefining behavior departs from similar languages like Forth where you can redefine what 3 means (in dt, you can't) but you can't redefine what a past